elysiajs/documentation/docs/life-cycle/map-response.md

 ## Example

-Below is an example of using transform to mutate params to be numeric values.
+Below is an example of using mapResponse to provide Response compression.

 ```typescript
 import { Elysia, mapResponse } from 'elysia'